jdisanti/digital-garden-visitor-counter/README.md

 in a DynamoDB table.
 Multiple counters are supported, and differentiated by name.
 Visits are best-effort deduplicated by keeping track of the hashes of IP and user agent, and the time that the visit occurred.

+The font in the generated counter image is intentionally pixelated, and is supposed to resemble old hit counters from 90s and early 2000s websites (think GeoCities).
+The image can be styled with CSS to get different colors, borders, background colors, etc.

 As an example, this README has been visited this many times:
 ![visit count](https://u3u6op73cfwfucgfi4lyfeusfa0gsndu.lambda-url.us-west-2.on.aws/?name=repo-readme)